jasminabihel/books-and-coffee/README.md

 ## **Testing** ##

-* The page was tested using devtools in Egde and Chrome for all the supported devices.
-* The page was also tested in Safari for users using Apple.
+* The page was tested in following browsers: Edge, Chrome, Safari, Firefox.

 ### *Code Validation* ####